nix-community/cache-nix-action/README.md

   - Workaround: the [jlumbroso/free-disk-space](https://github.com/jlumbroso/free-disk-space) action frees `~30GB` of disk space in several minutes.
 - Caches are isolated for restoring between refs ([link](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#restrictions-for-accessing-a-cache)).
   - Workaround: provide caches for PRs on default or base branches.
-- For purging, a workflow must have the permission `actions: write` and the `token` must have a `repo` scope ([link](https://docs.github.com/en/rest/actions/cache?apiVersion=2022-11-28#delete-github-actions-caches-for-a-repository-using-a-cache-key)).

 ## Comparison with alternative approaches